-Lengths and weights of Bull Trout captured in Carpenter Reservoir from 2013 to 2020 were highly correlated (adjusted $R^2 = 0.93$).
-The addition of a year variable to the length-weight model was weakly significant when compared to the intercept-only model (ANOVA p-value <0.001, DF = 7, F = 4.67).
-We examined the length-to-weight relationship and condition factor of Bull Trout with lengths between 200 mm and 350 mm, or approximately age 3 to age 6.
-The relationship between length and weight was highly correlated for ages 3 through 6 (adjusted $R^2 = 0.75$) and the addition of year to the length-weight model was highly significant (ANOVA p-value <0.001, DF = 7, F = 10.88).
+Lengths and weights of Bull Trout captured in Carpenter Reservoir from 2013 to 2021 were highly correlated (adjusted $R^2 = 0.94$).
+Year and a yearlength interaction were highly significant additions to the model (ANOVA p-values <0.001).
 Annual variation in the slope of the length-weight relationship suggests that the mean weight between years increases at a different rate with each unit increase in length.
-We also examined the length-weight model of Bull Trout over age 6 and the addition of year was weakly significant (ANOVA p-value = 0.002, DF = 7, F = 3.24).
+We also examined the length-to-weight relationship and condition factor of Bull Trout with lengths between 200 mm and 350 mm, or approximately age 3 to age 6.
+Length and weight were highly correlated for ages 3 through 6 (adjusted $R^2 = 0.75$) and the addition of year to the length-weight model was highly significant (ANOVA p-value <0.001, DF

+= 8, F = 10.08); the interaction term was not significant, suggesting similar slopes among years but variable intercepts.

-There was a significant difference between mean Fulton's condition factor in 2013 through 2020 for Bull Trout age 3 to 6 (ANOVA p-value <0.001, DF = 7, F = 8.93), and a Tukey's HSD test indicated that although condition of age 3-6 Bull Trout was variable, condition in 2017 may have been lower relative to most years, while condition in 2019 and 2020 may have been high relative to other years (Figure 3.18).
-We also examined the change in condition of Bull Trout ages 7 and above captured in the reservoir each year (Figure 3.18).
+There was a significant difference between mean Fulton's condition factor in 2013 through 2021 for Bull Trout age 3 to 6 (ANOVA p-value = <0.001, DF = 8, F = 8.96), and a Tukey's HSD test indicated that although condition of age 3-6 Bull Trout was variable, condition in 2017 may have been lower relative to most years, while condition in 2019 and 2020 may have been high relative to other years (Figure 3.20).
+We also examined the change in condition of Bull Trout ages 7 and above captured in the reservoir each year (not shown).
 For Bull Trout ages 7 and above, annual condition was less variable, suggesting larger fish are undergoing reduced growth and are less affected by reservoir conditions.

-A total of 93 Bull Trout were aged by IFR (otoliths and juvenile scales) and North South Consultants (fin rays; Table 3.5).
+A total of 170 Bull Trout were aged by IFR (otoliths and juvenile scales) and North South Consultants (fin rays; Table 3.5).
 Estimated Bull Trout ages ranged from 0 to 12 years.
-A von

-Bertalanffy growth model was successfully fit to Bull Trout length and age data, which shows an asymptotic length of 596 mm and fasted adult growth in ages 3 to 6 (Figure 3.19, Table 3.6).
+A Gompertz growth model was successfully fit to Bull Trout length and age data, which shows an asymptotic length of 517.02 mm (95% CI 478.36 - 567.70 mm) and fastest adult growth in ages 3 to 6 (Figure 3.21).
+We compared Bull Trout growth models between WUP (2013-2016) and Modified Operations (2017-2021; Figure 3.21), and found that growth rates may have increased in Carpenter Reservoir during Modified Operations (WUP asymptotic length: 531.82 mm, Mod Ops asymptotic length 659.28 mm), but Bull Trout older than age 7 were rarely caught during modified operations.

-Table 3.6 Von Bertalanffy parameter estimates for Bull Trout (all study years combined), where L{inf} is the asymptotic growth, K is the growth coefficient, and T0 is the time at which length is theoretically zero.

-Parameter Estimate SE

-Linf 596.44 0.61

-К 0.17 0.00

-To -0.37 0.00

-Figure 3.18 Mean annual condition factor (Fulton's K) and 95% CI for Bull Trout in Carpenter Reservoir.
+Figure 3.20 Mean annual condition factor (Fulton's K) and predicted 95% CI for Bull Trout in Carpenter Reservoir, approximately age 3 to 6.
 Means with the same significance letter are statistically equal.

-Figure 3.19 Von Bertalanffy growth model for Bull Trout fork length (mm) and observed ages (all study years combined).
+Figure 3.21 Gompertz growth model for Bull Trout fork length (mm) and observed ages for WUP (2013-2016) and Modified Operations (2017-2021) periods.
 Transparency shows point overlap.